Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

         - **screenshot.base64** - last screenshot taken in [Chats](#chats).
         - **AIExamples.txt** - the list of liked/disliked [examples](../RVL/AI.md#tuning-with-positive-and-negative-examples) of generated code.
         - **AIPrompt.txt** - [text to add to each AI prompt](../RVL/AI.md#shared-instructions) for AI Command processing.
         - **ai.commands.json** - Since Rapise 8.3 command cache is split per Test Case/Page Object folders.
-For each RVL file that contains AI commands an `ai.commands.json` is created in the same folder as the RVL file.
+For each RVL file that contains AI commands, an `ai.commands.json` is created in the same folder as the RVL file.

 ### Source Control

-When you put a framework under source control it is important to add
+When you put a framework under source control, it is important to add:

   - `options.json`
   - `AIExamples.txt`